ruthwik-coder/kmeans/README.md

-# K-Means Color Quantization Camera Application
+# Implementing K-Means algorithm on real-time Camera Frames in SDL3

 A real-time computer vision application that applies K-means clustering to live camera feeds for color quantization and palette extraction.